italoguasti/italoguasti/README.md

   ##

 <div>
-<strong>I'm Italo</strong> - I'm a Flutter Developer and Computer Science Student.
-I study Flutter constantly.
+<strong>I'm Italo</strong> - I'm a Flutter developer and Computer Science student.
+I constantly study Flutter being the area that I like the most and have the most expertise.
+In addition, I have already worked as Quality Assurance and today I work in a project such as FrontEnd and also as a Data Scientist.
 <div>

 <br>